Buying a house with a gifted deposit from overseas?

 Money which originates from an EU or European Economic Area jurisdiction is regarded as coming from a trusted source because the funds, and the bank which holds them, will have been subject to a number of European Union directives which have to be adhered to subject to legal penalty.
 The European Economic Area includes the EU and Iceland, Lichtenstein, Norway and Switzerland (through various bilateral agreements).

 The same cannot be assumed for money originating from non-EU sources.
-Because it is not subject to the same directives it is likely to be regarded with more suspicion which explains why solicitors require additional proof of the source of funds to satisfy their own Money Laundering Policies.
-There are certain high risk jurisdictions (countries) from which solicitors will be unable to accept funds, either directly or indirectly.
+Because it is not subject to the same directives, it is likely to be regarded with more suspicion, which explains why solicitors require additional proof of the source of funds to satisfy their own Money Laundering Policies.
+There are certain high-risk jurisdictions (countries) from which solicitors will be unable to accept a mortgage deposit gift from overseas, either directly or indirectly.

-* What countries can we receive money from?
+What countries can we NOT receive money from?

 Whether you have overseas investments or parents who live in another country, in order for your solicitor to receive this, you’ll need to complete additional compliance checks to satisfy the solicitors’ Anti-Money Laundering procedures.